popova-mariia/tp/docs/DeveloperGuide.md

 <img src="images/LogicClassDiagram.png" width="550"/>

-The sequence diagram below illustrates the interactions within the `Logic` component, taking execution of delete commandq API call as an example.
+The sequence diagram below illustrates the interactions within the `Logic` component, taking execution of delete command API call as an example.

 ![Interactions Inside the Logic Component for the `delete 1` Command](images/DeleteSequenceDiagram.png)